2.Teaching Nouns: What do you have in your pockets?

 -The teacher expands the question and writes out:

-What do you have in your pockets, pencil case, wallet /purse, bag?
+What do you have in your pencil case ( wallet, purse, bag)?

--After some practice time the teacher brings the class back and asks several students to describe what they or their partner has in their pencil case/bag.
+-After some practice, the teacher asks several students to describe what they or their partner has in their pencil case/bag.

 This lesson should take about 30 minutes.
-If the students perform the speaking task correctly it is tempting to move on to the next lesson, but they will always benefit from some review exercises.
+If the students perform the speaking task correctly, moving on to the next lesson is tempting, but they will always benefit from some review exercises.
 Here are a couple of ideas:

 This is a fun and challenging review quiz for younger students.
-It challenges them to recycle all of the articles and quantifiers that they have learned while trying to remember an increasing amount of nouns.
+It challenges them to recycle all of the articles and quantifiers they have learned while trying to remember an increasing number of nouns.

 -The teacher begins the exercise by writing the alphabet along the top of the board in large letters and highlighting the vowel letters.